kubernetes-sigs/gateway-api-inference-extension/site-src/guides/troubleshooting.md

 ### `fault filter abort`
 This internal error suggests a misconfiguration in the gateway's backend routing.
 Your HTTPRoute is configured to point to an InferencePool that does not exist or cannot be found by the gateway.
 The gateway recognizes the route but fails when trying to send traffic to the non-existent backend.

-Solution: Verify that the backendRef in your HTTPRoute correctly names an InferencePool resource that is deployed and accessible in the same namespace.
+**Solution**: Verify that the backendRef in your HTTPRoute correctly names an InferencePool resource that is deployed and accessible in the same namespace.
 If you wish to route to an InferencePool in a different namespace, you can create a `ReferenceGrant` like below:

 ```
 apiVersion: gateway.networking.k8s.io/v1beta1